delreluca/adiram/README.md

 ## Defining and importing expressions

 You can define your own expressions and use them afterwards.
-The syntax is `:def 〈name〉 〈expression〉`.
+The syntax is `:def 〈name〉 〈expression〉`.
 The name has to follow the rules for variable names.

 The next example shows how to define booleans and a zero-check for Church numerals.